Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 That means whole, fresh spices, loose-leaf black tea, steamed (or boiled) milk, and sugar to taste.

-As mentioned before, you also have greater control of the caffeine content if you brew your chai latte the traditional way.
+As mentioned before, you can also control the caffeine content more effectively if you brew your chai latte the traditional way.

 If you want to try making your own chai at home, check out my easy and delicious chai latte recipe!